alimasyhuriasghor/dsa/README.md

 # Howdy!
-Welcome To My Data Structures and Algorithms (DSA) Repository
+Welcome To My `indonesia-belajar` Branch

-This repository is intented to share my Data Structures and Algorithms (DSA) learning journey across trusted sources.
-It is also used to share my notes and explanations from every chapter of the Data Structures and Algorithms.

-In addition, each of the Data Structures and Algorithms tutorials will have their own branch and reference, so feel free to [switch (checkout)](https://git-scm.com/docs/git-checkout) to every branch of my Data Structures and Algorithms tutorial.
+This branch will mainly focus my Data Structures and Algorithms (DSA) tutorials from [Indonesia Belajar](www.youtube.com/@belajarIdn), a Lecturer and YouTube content creator named Setia Budi who taught Python programming, networking, etc. He also borrowed the reference from "Grooking Algorithms" book, a friendly and informal Algorithms book who was written by Aditya Y. Bhargava.